 Guidelines for keeping children home from school due to illness

 It is sometimes difficult to decide when or how long to keep an ill child home from school.
-Usually children need to stay home from school if they could possibly spread disease to others or are too ill themselves to do school work.
-The following guidelines talk about the some common childhood illnesses:
+Usually, children need to stay home from school if they could possibly spread disease to others or are too ill themselves to do school work.
+The following guidelines talk about some common childhood illnesses:

 COUGH: Cough can be a symptom of many illnesses.
 Call your child’s doctor if your child coughs often during the night, also has a fever, or has been coughing for several weeks.